 Rivalry city of Milan, is Turin, the north’s second working city.
 It’s well worth a visit for many sites and the uniqueness of the smaller city feel that it has captured.
 While there, the opera house Teatro Regio features a long season, October through June, of concerts and events.
 Everything from symphonies to more contemporary music is performed.
 This building is even an UNESCO World Heritage site.

 Regarding the same name as the opera house in Turin, Teatro Regio in Parma has its own charm and specialities.
-The Verdi Festival is hosted here every year to celebrate the life of Giuseppe Verdi, one of the best and most famous Italian composers in the story of opera.
+The Verdi Festival become the host every year to celebrate the life of Giuseppe Verdi.
+Who is one of the best and most famous Italian composers in the story of opera.
 He was born in Parma so the area has a special connection to this genre of music.
 Additionally, the 2020 Italian Capital of Culture title was awarded to Parma, so it’s a must see for visitors.

 With a long list of performances, the record most in the Campania region, is the Teatro San Carlo.
-It was originally constructed over a period of tens of years until a fire broke out in 1816 which destroyed everything except the foundation.
-After a meticulous reconstruction, the opera house was restored to its former glory but that also means it’s unfortunately not original, however you wouldn’t guess it!
-Traditional operas from Naples and the rest of Italy in combination with contemporary works by Italian and foreign performers alike are performed here every year.
+It takes over a period of tens of years until a fire broke out in 1816 which destroyed everything except the foundation.
+After a meticulous reconstruction, the opera house come back to its former glory.
+But that also means it’s unfortunately not original, however you wouldn’t guess it!
+Traditional operas from Naples and the rest of Italy in combination with contemporary works by Italian and foreign performers come here for performing every year.

 This theatre is the fourth largest in all of Italy!
 Not that we want to name drop, but everyone from Frank Sinatra, Ray Charles, Liza Minnelli, to Titro Schipa, Luciano Pavarotti, and Riccardo Muti have performed here.
 The Teatro Petruzzelli has hosted an intense, magnificent season every year of Opera and ballet performances since its first opening in 1903.